LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 The Q\_SERVANTOF env variable instructs the "q" program to behave as a servant of the specified IP address.
 When launching servants, mserve\_np.q always sets this variable to its own IP address which is the value of ".z.a".
-The code implementing this in servant.q is shown below:
+The code implementing this in secure_invocation.q is shown below:

 ```
 if[0<count getenv `Q_SERVANTOF;                                                /when Q_SERVANTOF specified: